-This course offers an in-depth look at fundamental management development.
-Each of the seven Saturday sessions will help you build skills in leadership and decision making, strategic management, team building, entrepreneurial thinking and innovation, finance, marketing, consumer satisfaction and operations.
+This six-day course offers an in-depth look at fundamental management development.
+Each of the six days will help you build skills in leadership and decision making, strategic management, team building, entrepreneurial thinking and innovation, finance, marketing, consumer satisfaction, and operations.
 You will learn MBA-level concepts and practices from some of USC’s top business faculty in everything from the concrete language of budgets to the subtle points of executive communication in business terms they understand.
 Apply them immediately at work.

 LocationLos Angeles, CA

 - + details/register

 Registration closes 2 weeks prior due to pre-work -- March 29, 2019.

 Tuition includes breakfast, lunch, course materials and parking.
 There is a 10% discount for three or more registrants from the same company.

 After your module, you will be able to walk into your workplace with new ideas, new strategies and new ways to resolve business and managerial challenges.

 - Gain a deeper understanding of the competitive forces that influence corporate success